porterjamesj/virtualenvwrapper.el/README.md

 ### Eshell

-Support for eshell is turned on by calling `venv-initialize-eshell`.
+support for eshell is turned on by calling `venv-initialize-eshell`.
 After doing this, any new eshells you launch will be in the correct virtualenv and have access to installed executables, etc. The mode also provides a variety of virtualenvwrapper commands that work